Cape May Court House, New Jersey

-Cape Regional Medical Center, known as Burdette Tomlin Memorial Hospital until April 2007, is the only hospital in Cape May County.
+Cooper University Hospital Cape Regional is the only hospital in Cape May County.
 The Cape May County Park and Zoo is also located in Cape May Court House.

 History

 Cape May Court House was laid out in 1703 by Jeremiah Hand and was first called Rumney Marsh and afterward Middleton before the adoption of its present name.
 The Court of Cape May County met in private homes and the First Baptist Church until 1764, when Daniel Hand set 1 acre of his own property to construct a courthouse and jail.
 It was replaced by the current structure in 1849.